dcthota-code/revisit-privacy/PRIVACY.md

 ## Your Rights

 You may request deletion of your account data at any time by:
-1. Revoking access in **Settings → Apple ID → Password & Security → Apps Using Apple ID → ReVisit → Stop Using Apple ID**
+1. Revoking access in **Settings → Apple ID → Password & Security → Apps Using Apple ID → Pingo → Stop Using Apple ID**
 2. Contacting us directly at the email below

 ---

 ## Children

-ReVisit is not directed at children under 13 and does not knowingly collect data from children under 13.
+Pingo is not directed at children under 13 and does not knowingly collect data from children under 13.

 ---